junxit/us-congress-bills-112/bill.md

 > To provide the Quileute Indian Tribe Tsunami and Flood Protection, and for other purposes.

 ## § 1.
-Olympic National Park — Quileute Tribe
+Olympic National Park—Quileute Tribe

 - **(a)** *Definitions* In this section:
   - **(1)** *Map* The term Map means the map entitled “Olympic National Park and Quileute Reservation Boundary Adjustment Map”, numbered 149/80,059, and dated June 2010.